hunter2actual/DalamudMinesweeper/README.md

 ### Todos
 - Determine font scaling, button size etc and use when drawing UI
+- Smiley
+- Right and left click on number that has flags around it to clear unflagged adjacent squares
 - [Stretch] Implement solver to reduce guessing
 - [Stretch] Skins